Nepomuk5665/ShitTicket/01_Documentation/01_iperka/02_plan.md

 * We created a list of tasks and assigned them based on their relevance to each milestone.
 * Each task includes an estimate of how long it will take, with start and due dates.
 * Tasks include setting up Firebase, implementing Stripe, and developing the front-end UI in line with the design from **Figma**.
+* We first created our to do list on Microsoft To Do, but then we decided to transfer the whole to do list to Github.
 * Example tasks:
   * Set up Firebase AppCheck for secure data handling.
   * Integrate Stripe for secure payments.